WordPress/gutenberg/packages/stan/README.md

 ### Bindings

-It is important to note that stan instance and registries API are low-level APIs meant to be used by developpers to build bindings for their preferred frameworks.
-By in general, a higher-level API is preferred.
+It is important to note that stan instance and registries are low-level APIs meant to be used by developers to build bindings for frameworks of their choice.
+In general, a higher-level API is preferred.

 Currently available bindings: